How exactly should one discern the voice of God? How can one confirm that Almighty God is indeed the Lord Jesus returned?

 Relevant Words of God:

-God’s word is actually an expression of God’s disposition.
-From God’s word you can see God’s love for mankind, Hisof mankind, and the way He saves them … because God’s word is expressed by God as opposed to God using man to write it out.
-It is personally expressed by God.
-It is God Himself expressing His own words and His inner voice.
-Why do we call them heartfelt words?
-Because they are issued from deep down, expressing His disposition, His will, His thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind.
-Among God’s words are severe words, gentle and soft words, some considerate words, and there are some revelatory words that are inhumane.
-If you look only at the revelatory words, you feel that God is quite stern.
-If you look at only the gentle and soft side, God appears to not have much authority.
-You must therefore not understand out of context in this.
-You must look at it from every angle.
-Sometimes God speaks from a gentle and compassionate perspective, and people see God’s love for mankind; sometimes He speaks from a strict perspective, and people see God’s unoffendable disposition.
-Man is deplorably filthy and is not worthy of seeing God’s face, and is not worthy of coming before God.
-People’s coming before God now is purely out of God’s grace.
-God’s wisdom can be seen from the way God works and the meaning of His work.
-Even if people don’t come into contact with God, they will still be able to see these things in God’s word.
+Knowing God must be done through reading and understanding God’s word, practicing and experiencing God’s word.
+Some say: “I haven’t seen God incarnate, so how could I know God?”
+In fact, God’s word is an expression of God’s disposition.
+From God’s word you can see God’s love andfor mankind, and His method for saving them….
+This is because God’s word is expressed by God Himself as opposed to using man to write it out.
+It is personally expressed by God—He is expressing His own words and His inner voice.
+Why is it said that they are heartfelt words?
+Because they are issued from deep down, expressing His disposition, His will, His thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind….
+Among God’s words are harsh words, gentle and considerate words, and there are some revelatory words that are not in line with human wishes.
+If you look only at the revelatory words, you will feel that God is quite stern.
+If you look only at the gentle words, you will feel that God does not have much authority.
+Therefore, you must not take this out of context, but look at it from every angle.
+Sometimes God speaks from a gentle and compassionate perspective, and people see God’s love for mankind; sometimes He speaks from a strict perspective, and people see God’s disposition that will tolerate no offense.
+Man is deplorably filthy and is not worthy of seeing God’s face or of coming before God.
+That people can now come before God is purely God’s grace.
+God’s wisdom can be seen from the way He works and the meaning of His work.
+People can still see these things in God’s word even without directly contacting Him.

 This time, God comes to do work not in a spiritual body but in a very ordinary one.
 Not only is it the body of God’s second incarnation, but also the body in which God returns.
 It is a very ordinary flesh.
 In Him, you cannot see anything that is different from others, but you can receive from Him the truths you have never heard before.
 This insignificant flesh is the embodiment of all the words of truth from God, that which undertakes God’s work in the last days, and an expression of the whole of God’s disposition for man to come to know.
 Did you not desire greatly to see the God in heaven?
 Did you not desire greatly to understand the God in heaven?
 Did you not desire greatly to see the destination of mankind?
 He will tell you all these secrets that no man has been able to tell you, and He will even tell you of the truths that you do not understand.
 He is your gate into the kingdom, and your guide into the new age.
 Such an ordinary flesh holds many unfathomable mysteries.
 His deeds may be inscrutable to you, but the goal of all the work He does is sufficient for you to see that He is not a simple flesh as man believes.
 For He represents the will of God as well as the care shown by God toward mankind in the last days.
 Though you cannot hear the words He speaks that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, you can hear from His words the fury of God and know that God shows compassion for mankind; you can see the righteous disposition of God and His wisdom, and moreover, realize the concern and care that God has for all mankind.